bitcointxoko/guides/en/btcpay.md

 Are you a merchant looking to start accepting Bitcoin in your business?
 Or are you a passionate Bitcoiner who wants to onboard local businesses?
-Or maybe you don't give two damns about Bitcoin and just want to use a fast and cheap payment processor?
+Or maybe you don't care about Bitcoin and just want to use a fast and cheap payment processor or set up a simple web shop?
 If the answer is yes to any of these questions, then this guide is for you.
 You can set up a store on [BTCPay Server](https://btcpayserver.org/) hosted by Bitcoin Txoko and start selling your goods and services for Bitcoin in under ten minutes, for free.
 ## What do I need?
 If you have a smartphone or computer with internet access and an email account, then you are good to go!
 ## Create an account